-If you can't go past the honey-soy combo, wait till you try it on roasted pumpkin!
-Sounds unusual, we know, but teamed with crisp veggies and a moreish Japanese mayo, you're in for a real treat.
+If you're a long time lover of the honey and soy combo, wait till you try it on roasted pumpkin!
+Sounds unusual, we know, but teamed with crisp veggies and a delectable Japanese mayo, you're in for a real treat.

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.com.au/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed.